pryv/lib-cocoa/Readme.md

 	   }];

 This library can work offline if caching is enabled.
-To enable/disable caching possibility for library you set prepocessor macro `CACHE` in project file to 1/0 depending on whether or not you want caching support.
+To enable/disable caching possibility you set the preprocessor macro `CACHE` in project file to 1/0 depending on whether or not you want caching support.

-`cachedChannelList` and `onlineChannelList` contains `PYChannel` objects.
-Channel contains folders and events, `PYFolder` and `PYEvent` objects, respectively.
+`cachedChannelList` and `onlineChannelList` contain `PYChannel` objects.
+A channel contains `PYFolder` and `PYEvent` objects.

-You can manipulate with channels, folders and events.
-For example, you can create event, delete, moddify it and so on… Same rules applies for other object types.
+You can manipulate channels, folders and events.
+For example, you can create, delete, modify, … events.
+Same rules applie for other object types.
 Currently only personal type of access allows creating channels and it will be added for v2 of SDK when access-rights will be covered in depth.

-Some of useful `PYChannel` methods:
+###Some of useful `PYChannel` methods:

 Example of getting all events: